8 places to switch off in North Yorkshire

 Whitby

 Adored for its inherent charm, Whitby isn’t just a sleepy fishing town.
-Go whale-watching, sink your teeth into the atmospheric ruins that inspired Bram Stoker’s Dracula, and eat maybe the best fish ‘n’ chips in the country at The Magpie Cafe.
-The gothic ruins of its 7th-century cliff-top abbey stand eerie and illuminated at night, and by day, you’ll get cracking views of the big blue.
+Go whale-watching, sink your teeth into the atmospheric ruins that inspired Bram Stoker’s Dracula, and fill up on the freshest seafood at The Magpie Cafe.
+The gothic ruins of its seventh-century cliff-top abbey stand eerie and illuminated at night, and by day, you’ll get cracking views of the big blue.
 A must-do.

 Staithes